sashank369/Renewal_Mate/README.md

 # Renewal Mate

 Renewal Mate is a smart organizer application designed to streamline deadline management for subscriptions, warranties, and important dates.
-The app securely stores and notifies users about their deadlines, offering convenient authentication methods via OAuth.
+The app securely stores their deadlines, offering convenient authentication methods via OAuth.

 ## Problem Statement